Goodwin Science Advisor Zach Newman, from San Francisco, practices in the firm's Life Sciences group. Learn more about Zach.

-Zach Newman is a science advisor and registered patent agent in Goodwin’s Life Sciences practice group.
+Zach Newman is an associate and registered patent agent in Goodwin’s Life Sciences practice group.

 Dr. Newman works on intellectual property matters for clients in the biotechnology space, including patent prosecution, due diligence, patent portfolio reviews, and patentability and freedom-to-operate analyses.
 Biotechnology areas of focus include molecular and cellular biology-based technologies, immunotherapy, antibody platforms and therapies, gene editing technologies, and vaccine therapies.
-As a registered patent agent with the United States Patent and Trademark Office (USPTO), his practice is limited to matters and proceedings for the USPTO.
+As a registered patent agent with the United States Patent and Trademark Office (USPTO), his practice frequently involves matters and proceedings for the USPTO.

 Prior to joining Goodwin, Dr. Newman was a patent agent at Fenwick & West LLP.
 Before a career in law, he performed doctoral research with a focus in immunology at UC Berkeley, specifically exploring the regulation of toll-like receptors within the innate immune system.